ruuvi/ruuvi-network-serverless/README.md

 3. Install the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 4. Install NodeJS
 5. Run `npm i` in the cloned repository folder
-6. Additionally, you want to `npm i -g jest` for the testing packages
+6. Additionally, you want to `./install_dependencies.sh` for the global packages
 7. Set AWS Credentials in ~/.aws/credentials (Profile `ruuvi` by default; can be found in AWS "My Security Credentials")
 ```
 [ruuvi]